Last Modified May 02, 2017

 The test comprises three sections:

-10 maths and licensing standard conditions questions for which you are required to get all 10 correct.
+- 10 licensing standard conditions questions for which you are required to get all 10 correct.

 Can I hold both a Hackney Carriage and Private Hire Driver's Licence at the same time?